-Next, we characterize the degree distribution of EWT.
-The conditional degree distribution of a vertex conditioned on its type and the degree distribution of the root vertex is given as follows. \begin{theorem} Let $D_{\boldsymbol{i}}$ denote the degree of the vertex $\boldsymbol{i} \in T\sim Er(P)$.
+We begin the analysis of the EWT by characterizing its degree distribution.
+The conditional degree distribution of a vertex conditioned on its type and the degree distribution of the root vertex is given as follows. \begin{theorem} Let $D_{\boldsymbol{i}}$ denote the number of descendants of the vertex $\boldsymbol{i} \in T\sim \ertreedist(P)$.
 The conditional distribution of $D_{\boldsymbol{i}}$, conditioned on the type of the vertex $\boldsymbol{i}$ is given as follows:

-where $\bar{F}_{k}(\cdot)$ is the complementary cumulative distribution function of $Erlang(k)$ and $Bi(d;m,\eta) = C(m,d) \eta^d (1-\eta)^{m-d}$, with $C(m,d) = m! / (d! (m-d)!)$.
+where $\bar{F}_{k}(\cdot)$ is the complementary cumulative distribution function of $\erlangdist(k)$ and $Bi(d;m,\eta) = C(m,d) \eta^d (1-\eta)^{m-d}$, with $C(m,d) = m! / (d! (m-d)!)$.
 Consequently, the degree distribution of the root vertex and its mean are given as follows:

-\end{theorem} \begin{proof} The proof is presented in Appendix \ref{appendix:degreedist}. \end{proof} It is easy to derive in closed-form the degree distribution of the root vertex.
+\end{theorem} \begin{proof} The proof is presented in Appendix~\ref{appendix:degreedist}. \end{proof} It is easy to derive in closed form the degree distribution of the root vertex.
 However, the degree distribution of a vertex at depth $l$ is rather complex.
 To see why, let us focus on the vertices at the first generation, i.e., the neighbors of the root vertex $\root$.
 For a unimodular measure $\rho$ with support on rooted trees, the following equality holds,